Resource Saving via Ensemble Techniques for Quantum Neural Networks: Conclusion

 Our experimental findings showed that bagging ensembles can effectively train quantum neural network instances using fewer features and qubits, which leads to ensemble models with superior performance compared to the baseline model.
 Reducing the number of features in bagging models of quantum neural networks directly translates into a reduction in the number of qubits, that is a desirable characteristics for practical quantum applications.
 Ensembles of quantum neural network can also help addressing some of the toughest challenges associated with noise and decoherence in NISQ devices, as well as to mitigate barren plateau effects.
 These can be key considerations in the development of quantum machine learning models, particularly when working with limited resources on modern quantum systems.

-Moreover, bagging models were found to be extremely robust to overfitting, being able to effectively capture the underlying patterns in the data with high generalization ability.
+Moreover, bagging models were found to be extremely robust to learning saturation, being able to effectively capture the underlying patterns in the data with high generalization ability.
 This makes them better suited for tasks where generalization is important, such as in real-world applications.
+As in the classical case, the increase of the ensemble size in case of bagging also helps to achieve better performances for QNNs.
 However, it is important to notice that the effectiveness of bagging quantum models diminishes with a decrement in the number of features, which suggests that complex bagging models are still needed to obtain satisfactory results.
-Using only a subset of the features can reduce the computational complexity of the model and prevent overfitting, but it may also result in a loss of information and a decrease in performance.
+Using only a subset of the features can reduce the computational complexity of the model and help in the optimization process, but it may also result in a loss of information and a decrease in performance.
 On the contrary, the number of training samples do not seem to have a deep impact on bagging quantum models, hence this bagging strategy may be used when executing quantum neural network instances on real hardware in order to deal with long waiting queues and job scheduling issues.
 In this regard, having a low number of training data leads to faster training procedures and quantum resource savings.
 The training of ensembles can also be done in parallel on multiple QPUs in a distributed learning fashion.
 Therefore, it is important to strike a balance between model complexity and performance to achieve the best possible outcomes.

 Additionally, the fact that the bagging models outperform FM and AdaBoost at low number of layers suggests that the former models are better suited for low-depth quantum circuits, which have limited capacity and are prone to noise and errors.
 For quantum machine learning tasks with NISQ devices, using bagging models with a low number of layers may be a good strategy to achieve good generalization performance while minimizing the impact of noise and errors in the circuit.